YichengFu/hate_crimes/README.md

 The repo is structured as:

--   `sketch` contains the Author's initial thinking process on the data needed for the research topic and the dataset's visualization.
 -   `data/raw_data` contains the raw data as obtained from OpenDataToronto.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.